hammerheim-game/hammerheim-rules/5-warbands.md

 unspeakable acts have driven them to the brink of insanity.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: The Brethren may be equipped with weapons and armour chosen from the Possessed Equipment list.
+Weapons/Armor: The Brethren may be equipped with weapons and armor chosen from the Possessed Equipment list.
 0-3 Beastmen
 45 gold crowns to hire